febriadj/drivequ/README.md

 # Storage Service
-Storage service is a web-based (online) file storage service that can be integrated with various platforms such as web and mobile.
+Storage service (Cloudipati) is a web-based cloud storage service that is accessed online and can be integrated with various platforms such as web and mobile.
+Any user can connect his application with this cloud service through the API.

 The technology stack I used on this project includes:
   - React.js
   - Tailwind CSS
-  - Node.js & express.js
+  - Node.js & Express.js
   - MongoDB
   - Webpack